linkchecker/linkchecker/doc/src/man/linkchecker.rst

 .. option:: --ignore-url=REGEX

-    URLs matching the given regular expression will be ignored and not checked.
+    URLs matching the given regular expression will only be syntax checked.
     This option can be given multiple times.
     See section `REGULAR EXPRESSIONS`_ for more info.